-The Trust's sole investment is a 50% interest in Westfield Carindale, and as such it is exposed to the risks inherent in the ownership of a single asset.
-The performance of the Trust may be affected by the local economic and retail conditions in South East Queensland specifically, and Australia more generally.
+The Trust's sole investment is a 50% interest in Westfield Carindale, and as such the Trust is exposed to the risks inherent in the ownership of a single asset.
+The performance of the Trust may be affected by the local economic and retail conditions in southeast Queensland specifically and Australia more generally.